barbarer/py4e-int/_sources/tuples/comparingtuples.rst

    ['yonder', 'window', 'breaks', 'light', 'what', 'soft', 'but', 'in']

-Of course the line loses much of its poetic impact when turned into a Python list and sorted in descending word length order.
+Of course, the line loses much of its poetic impact when turned into a Python list and sorted in descending word length order.

 .. parsonsprob:: question10_2_3